Sean Astin: After The Lord of the Rings

 Since The Lord of the Rings, Astin has continued to work in film and television.
 His film roles have included the Adam Sandler comedies 50 First Dates and Click.
-Astin played the role of Malibu High School principal Mike Matthews in the movie Smile.
+Astin played the role of Malibu High School principal Mike Matthews in the film Smile.

-In television, Astin guest-starred as Lynn McGill throughout the fifth season of the Fox drama 24.
-He also appeared in the made-for-TV films Hercules and The Colour of Magic and in episodes of Monk, Las Vegas, My Name is Earl (in which he parodied his 1993 film Rudy with co-stars Charles S. Dutton and Chelcie Ross), and Law & Order, among other shows.
-He directed a 2003 episode of the TV series Angel, titled "Soulless".
+In television, Astin guest-starred as Lynn McGill in ten episodes of the fifth season of the Fox drama 24.
+He also appeared in the made-for-TV films Hercules and The Colour of Magic and in episodes of Monk, Las Vegas, My Name Is Earl (in which he parodied his 1993 film Rudy with co-stars Charles S. Dutton and Chelcie Ross), and Law & Order, among other shows.
+Astin directed a 2003 episode of the TV series Angel, titled "Soulless".
 He played the enigmatic Mr. Smith on the second season of the Showtime series Jeremiah.

 Astin's career has also expanded to include voice-over roles.
 He narrated the American version of the Animal Planet series Meerkat Manor, and voices the title character in Special Agent Oso which aired on Playhouse Disney from 2009 to 2011 and Disney Junior from 2011 to early 2014.
-His other voice work includes Balto III: Wings of Change, in which he voiced Kodi, a teenage husky who is the son of the titular character, and the video game Kingdom Hearts, in the latter of which he provided the voice of Hercules, replacing actor Tate Donovan, who was unavailable but would return for Kingdom Hearts II.
-Astin voiced Raphael in the Teenage Mutant Ninja Turtles animated series on Nickelodeon, which premiered on September 29, 2012, running for five seasons and 124 episodes, and ending on November 12, 2017.
+Astin's other voice work includes Balto III: Wings of Change, in which he voiced Kodi, a teenage husky who is the son of the titular character, and the video game Kingdom Hearts, in the latter of which he provided the voice of Hercules, replacing actor Tate Donovan, who was unavailable but would return for Kingdom Hearts II.
+Astin also voiced Raphael in the Teenage Mutant Ninja Turtles animated series on Nickelodeon, which premiered on September 29, 2012, running for five seasons and 124 episodes, and ending on November 12, 2017.

-In 2010, he joined the Stella Adler Los Angeles Theatre Collective acting company.
-Also as of 2010, Astin and his wife, Christine, were making a movie based on Lois Lowry's Newbery Medal-winning novel Number the Stars.
+In 2010, Astin joined the Stella Adler Los Angeles Theatre Collective acting company.
+Also as of 2010, Astin and his wife, Christine, were making a film based on Lois Lowry's Newbery Medal-winning novel Number the Stars.
 They bought the film rights in 2008 and wrote a screenplay adaptation, with plans to direct and produce it themselves.